glpaparelli/formally-quantum/notes/concepts/linear-algebra/Inner Product.md

+We use the Complex Numbers as a Field in the Vector Space, but the following is true also for other fields.

 The **inner product** in the [[Complex Numbers]] field $\mathbb{C}$ is a binary operation $(.,.): V \times V \rightarrow \mathbb{C}$.

 The inner product in a complex vector space satisfies several properties, including **linearity**, **conjugate symmetry**, and **positive-definiteness**.